What is thoracic outlet syndrome?

 - Await insurer’s decision.
 After submitting Form 18, the insurance company should notify you in writing whether they accept or deny your claim within 14 days of receiving the form.

 Following these steps carefully can help ensure your workers’ compensation claim is processed smoothly in North Carolina.
-If your claim is denied and you need help filing an appeal or if you want help determining how much your claim is worth, reach out to a local Charlotte work injury attorney for guidance.
+If your claim is denied and you need help filing an appeal, or if you want help determining how much your claim is worth, reach out to a local work injury attorney for guidance.